singaround/songbook/songs/A Long Time Ago.md

 title: A Long Time Ago
 wordsBy:
 tuneBy:
-chorusLine:
+chorusLine: To me way, hey, hey, oh
-songLine:
+songLine: In Frisco Bay there were three ships
-tags:
+tags: songs, animals, Noah, ark, Frisco Bay
 description:
 date: 2019-03-07T08:05:12.000Z
 ---
-In \'Frisco Bay there were three ships,
+In Frisco Bay there were three ships,

 *To me way, hey, hey, oh.*

-In \'Frisco Bay there were three ships,
+In Frisco Bay there were three ships,

 *A long time ago.*